dbos-inc/dbos-docs/docs/cloud-tutorials/timetravel-debugging.md

 When this updated code is run in the debugger, we can inspect the new before and after variables to see past database state.

-### Dos and Don'ts
+### Limitations

 Currently, the time travel debugger supports stepping through any past workflows and most transactions, but has a few limitations:

-- DBOS uses recorded outputs for communicators instead of stepping through their code, because they may contain unexpected side effects.
-  For example, this guarantees that we don't resend any emails during debugging sessions.
-- DBOS currently uses recorded errors for aborted transactions instead of executing their queries, because database errors can be caused by non-deterministic factors (e.g., database lock contentions).
-  We will be adding support for replaying many common errors in the future -- stay tuned!
 - DBOS will compare debug function output to the function's originally recorded output.
   If they do not match, the debug session will halt with an error.
+- DBOS will allow you to step thru transaction functions that aborted when originally executed, but will always throw their recorded errors regardless of what the function returned during debugging.
+This allows consistent execution under the debugger for database errors that were caused by non-deterministic factors (e.g., database lock contentions).
+- DBOS debugger exclusively uses recorded outputs for communicators without providing an opportunity to step through the code, because communicators may contain unexpected side effects.
+  For example, if a communicator sent an email to the user at run time, an email would not be sent out during debugging sessions.

 ### Configurations